techvice/techvice.github.io/_posts/2018-07-04-an-imposter-among-engineers.md

 title: "An Imposter Among Engineers"
 date: 2018-07-04 22:30:00 -0700
 tags: [imposter syndrome, shortcomings, fraud, development]
+---

-excerpt: "I'm an impostor.
+> I'm an impostor.
 I'm a fraud of an engineer.
 I am just waiting for an individual to call me out and say, "I'm sorry, but you don't belong here."
-I will hang my head in agreement, quickly gather my personal effects, and head for the exit."
+I will hang my head in agreement, quickly gather my personal effects, and head for the exit.
----

 For far too long, I have sat alone wondering when I would be called out.
 There would be a variety of reasons to have the spotlight show all my glaring imperfections: